 This summer study abroad high school program takes place over a four-week period in July.
 For two weeks the students will be based in the beautiful university town of Cork in the South of Ireland.
 They will attend classes on the picturesque campus of University College Cork, where they will study in an informal and relaxed atmosphere. (see itinerary).

-The other two weeks will be spent on the campus of University College Dublin, a short bus ride from the centre of vibrant Dublin, one of the oldest capital cities in Europe has one of the youngest populations; almost 50% of the city's people are under 25 years old.
+The last week will be spent on the campus of University College Dublin, a short bus ride from the centre of vibrant Dublin,.
+Dublin, one of the oldest capital cities in Europe, has one of the youngest populations; almost 50% of the city's people are under 25 years old.
 Many historic figures and giants of the literary world have made their home and we will retrace their footsteps in our daily classes and tours.

 Staying near the cenre of Dublin City we will have easy access to all the exciting attractions of Dublin City

 The students will enjoy a true Celtic cultural experience and a sense of Irish history and culture through guided tours to sites of historical, cultural, literary and aesthetic interest from street performers to Norman Castles, from prehistoric burial sites to Viking Adventures.
 Several evenings will be spent enjoying the music, dance and general 'craic' which is such a prominent part of Irish life.
-Some of the highlights of our 2015 program were visits to two of the three World Heritage sites in Ireland, The Cliffs of Moher in County Clare with its spectacular vista and the Neolithic passage tomb in Newgrange, County Meath which predates the pyramids at Giza (See Itinerary)
+Some of the highlights of our 2016 program were visits to two of the three World Heritage sites in Ireland, the Cliffs of Moher in County Clare with its spectacular vista and the Neolithic passage tomb in Newgrange, County Meath which predates the pyramids at Giza (See Itinerary)

 Staying at well appointed ensuite single-bedroomed student apartments on the University campuses, students will have the opportunity to meet young people of many different nationalities.